brillout/wildcard-api/docs/rpc.draft.md

 # RPC or REST/GraphQL, which one to use?

+In this document,
-An approximate rule of thumb:
+we illustrate the following rule of thumb:
 - Is your API consumed by third parties?
 Use REST/GraphQL.
 - Is your API consumed by yourself?
 Use REST/GraphQL.

-This document illustrates this rule.

 - []
 - []